How to add a Google Group

 Remove Team Members from Google Group

-If you are interested in removing all team members from the Google Group you can easily do this from the Group > Members page.
+If you are interested in removing all team members from the Google Group you can easily do this from the Members page of the Group's settings.

 How do I remove the Google footer on emails I send from Front?